Particular/docs.particular.net/Content/ServiceInsight/getting-started-overview.md

 ![Error in the flow diagram](images/overview-flowdiagramwitherror.png)

-After the retry features of NServiceBus have completed, the message goes to an error queue.
-Instead of the return to sender console application, ServiceInsight makes retrying a message extremely easy.
+After the auto retry features of NServiceBus have completed, the errant message goes to an error queue.
+Instead of using the return to sender console application, ServiceInsight makes retrying a message extremely easy.
 Clicking `Retry Message` will send the message back to the queue it originally came from.

 ##Next Steps
-ServiceInsight is the way to visualize your NServiceBus system and get a detailed view of how it works.
+ServiceInsight is a powerful too that allows you to visualize your NServiceBus system and get a detailed view of how it works.
 Take some time to learn about and explore the other framework tools: [ServiceMatrix](../ServiceMatrix/index.md "ServiceMatrix"), [ServiceControl](../ServiceControl/index.md "ServiceControl") and  [ServicePulse](../ServicePulse/index.md "ServicePulse")